Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Introduction

 James Webb Space Telescope (JWST) has opened a new era to study galaxy formation at high redshift.
-Over the past two years, observations with JWST have discovered a large number of galaxies that are much different from those seen in the local Universe.
-As galaxies at high redshift are featured by high densities and short dynamical time scales \citep[e.g.][]{dekelEfficientFormationMassive2023}, star formation and SMBH growth are expected to be more violent and bursty \citep{hopkinsWhatCausesFormation2023, hopkinsFORGEFIREResolving2024}, and the morphology of galaxies is expected to be more irregular \citep{maSimulatingGalaxiesReionization2018}.
-Indeed, studies based on JWST found that galaxies at high redshift appear to be more clumpy \citep[e.g.][]{kuhnJWSTRevealsSurprisingly2024, hiranoEarlyStructureFormation2024,bikClumpyStarFormation2024}, with some dominated by dense star-forming clumps \citep[e.g.][]{vanzellaEarlyResultsGLASSJWST2022, linMetalenrichedNeutralGas2023,mowlaFireflySparkleEarliest2024, adamoDiscoveryBoundStar2024}.
-An abundant population of ``little red dots'', featured by reddened spectra and small sizes, has been discovered at $z \gtrsim 4$, and has been inferred as AGNs and/or young stars obscured by dust \citep{mattheeLittleRedDots2024, perez-gonzalezWhatNatureLittle2024,liLittleRedDots2024}.
-In addition, a recent analysis by \citet{wangStrongHeII2024} targeting at a young galaxy at $z\approx 8$ has suggested that its emission lines and spectral slope are most consistent with a cluster of Pop-III stars.
+Over the past two years, observations with JWST have discovered a large number of galaxies that are much different from those seen in the local Universe. {\revised Galaxies at high redshift appear to be more irregular and clumpy \citep[e.g.][]{maSimulatingGalaxiesReionization2018,kuhnJWSTRevealsSurprisingly2024, hiranoEarlyStructureFormation2024,bikClumpyStarFormation2024}, with some dominated by dense star-forming clumps \citep[e.g.][]{mowlaFireflySparkleEarliest2024, adamoDiscoveryBoundStar2024}.
+As the coupling of feedback energy from accreting SMBHs is expected to largely depend on the morphology \citep{sivasankaranAGNFeedbackIsolated2025} and clumpiness \citep{duttaDissipationAGNJets2024} of the host galaxy, SMBHs at high redshift may follow the relations with their host galaxies and halos that are different from those in the local Universe.} Meanwhile, an abundant population of ``little red dots'' (LRDs), featured by reddened spectra and small sizes, has been discovered at $z \gtrsim 4$, and has been inferred as AGNs and/or young stars obscured by dust \citep{mattheeLittleRedDots2024,perez-gonzalezWhatNatureLittle2024,liLittleRedDots2024}. {\revised If LRDs are indeed AGNs, this population of SMBHs is likely to reside in galaxies in a special stage of the evolution, and extends our observational picture of actively accreting SMBHs to the range of low BH mass in the early Universe.} In addition, a recent analysis by \citet{wangStrongHeII2024} targeting at a young galaxy at $z\approx 8$ has suggested that its emission lines and spectral slope are most consistent with a cluster of Pop-III stars.
 The massive stars within this cluster are thus candidates for SMBH seeds.
 The above observations with JWST qualitatively support the theoretical expectations of galaxy formation in the $\Lambda$CDM paradigm, and, for the first time, join the pieces of information throughout the full growth histories of galaxies and SMBHs from their infancies to the present day.
 To use such observations to constrain theoretical models, it is crucial to identify processes that are responsible for salient observational properties, and to understand how different processes are linked together to produce the populations of galaxies and SMBHs observed at any given time.

 In this paper, we use the hydrodynamical simulation, IllustrisTNG, to study the co-evolution of SMBHs, galaxies and halos.
 We quantify the growth histories of individual systems, break each history into a series of distinct phases by a set of transition points, and identify the driving processes of each phase.
 The results found in this paper are specific to IllustrisTNG, but the method can be applied to other theoretical models as a unified way to compare models with each other and with observations.